Morzine Ski Resort France

 I love trying different things and when I was invited to be one of the VIP guests at the indoor ice hockey, I thought this will be a lot of fun.
 Not only because of the atmosphere but it would be a good way to spend some time with the locals.
 Unfortunately, the local team lost 3-1 and it was their last game of the season but everyone still had a great time and I made some new friends.

-The closest international airport is Geneva, which is roughly an hour and a half away from Morzine.
+The closest international airport is Geneva which is roughly an hour and a half away from Morzine Ski Resort.
 Making it super easy to get to and great if you want to go for a weekend trip.
-Due to this there are numerous ways of getting to Morzine, buses, trains, private transfer, shared transfer all vary in price depending on what you can afford.
+Due to this there are numerous ways of getting to Morzine like buses, trains, private transfer, shared transfer or hire a car

 Alternatively, you can catch a train to Cluses or Thonon-Les-Bains and then catch a bus.
 Both of these are around 30 minutes (30 km) and there is a regular service from the stations.